What Accommodations Work on the Job?

 Being able to use sick leave for mental health reasons or take an extended leave without pay due to hospitalization

-Specialized equipment & assistive devices
+Specialized equipment & assistive devices:

 Receiving daily instructions via e-mail instead of verbally

-Modifying work sites
+Modifying work sites:

 Installing wall partitions around workstation to minimize distractions

-Providing a job coach or mentor
+A job coach or mentor:

-Helps in arranging interviews, completing job applications, and providing support and training on the job
+Help in arranging interviews, completing job applications, and providing support and training on the job

-Changes in training
+Changes in training and supervision:

 Allowing extra time to learn job tasks